incuna/django-pgcrypto-fields/README.md

 This works because the annotated field is auto-decrypted by Django as a `F` field and that field is used in the `distinct()`.

+### Migrating existing fields into PGCrypto Fields

+Migrating existing fields into PGCrypto Fields is not performed by this library.
+You will need to migrate the data in a forwards migration or other means.
+The only migration that is supported except to create/activate the pgcrypto extension in Postgres.

+Migrating data is complicated as there might be a few things to consider such as:

+* the shape of the data
+* validations/constrains done on the table/model/form and anywhere else

+The library has no way of doing all these guesses or to make all these decisions.

+If you need to migrate data from unencrypted fields to encrypted fields, three ways to solve it:

+1. When there's no data in the db it should be possible to start from scratch by recreating the db
+1. When there's no data in the table it should be possible to recreate the table
+1. When there's data or if the project is shared it should be possible to do it in a non destructive way

+**Option 1: No data is in the db**

+1. Drop the database
+1. Squash the migrations
+1. Recreate the db

+**Option 2: No data in the table**

+1. Create a migration to drop the table
+1. Create a new migration for the table with the encrypted field
+1. Optionally squash the migration

+**Option 3: Migrating in a non-destructive way**

+The goal here is to be able to use to legacy field if something goes wrong.

+Part 1:

+1. Create new field
+1. When data is saved write both to legacy and new field
+1. Create a data migration to cast data from legacy field to new field
+1. check existing data from legacy and new field are the same if possible

+Part 2:

+1. Rename the fields and drop legacy fields
+1. Update the code to use only the new field

 ## Security Limitations